alacritty/alacritty/README.md

 disappears.
 Actual throughput and rendering performance are still better in Alacritty.

+**_How do I get tabs on Windows?_**

+Alacritty's design goals are to be as minimal as possible, so it doesn't implement tabs or other window management features.
+On Windows, you can use an app like [Groupy](https://www.stardock.com/products/groupy) to enable tabs on selected apps, including Alacritty.
+Future versions of Windows may include the 'Sets' feature, although ['Sets' is no longer in current Windows builds](https://arstechnica.com/gadgets/2018/06/windows-sets-tabs-in-every-window-feature-wont-be-in-the-next-big-update/).

 **_My arrow keys don't work._**

 It sounds like you deleted some key bindings from your config file.
 Please